prb112/prb112/README.md

 ### Good day... and welcome

-- 🔭 I’m currently working on OpenShift on Power Systems
+- 🔭 I’m currently working on OpenShift on IBM Power Systems